 ACL injuries are torn ligaments that cause immense pain and instability in the knee.
-These types of injuries can be especially devastating for young athletes who’re in the middle of their careers.
+These types of injuries can be especially devastating for young athletes who are in the middle of their careers.
 There are also times you wouldn’t be aware you’re ACL is torn.

-While anyone can suffer an ACL tear, there are certain risk factors that make some people more susceptible to the injury.
+While anyone can suffer an ACL tear, certain risk factors make some people more susceptible to the injury.

 Can an ACL heal without surgery?